What in the World is

 I'm sure Jesus is very proud of these "orthodox Christians" selling this damning heresy to a group who will use it to propel thousands more innocent people into the clutches of a madman who claims he is Christ's representative.
 [Read the full lengthy letter: How Does WCG Justify $3 Million From PCG?!!]

 Another former member of WCG wrote Paul Kroll, telling him that he feels this entire copyright battle was nothing but a sham and that WCG leadership are a bunch of moral cowards.
 (Read the entire email.)
 He received a typical "canned" email response3, which is only more of WCG's justifications for their actions.
-For instance, one of Kroll's excuses is that "there's not much interest in Herbert Armstrong's literature anyway except for those that already believe his erroneous teachings."
-Flurry said he expected to triple or quadruple his growth as a result of this purchase.4
+For instance, one of Kroll's excuses is "there's not much interest in Herbert Armstrong's literature anyway except for those that already believe his erroneous teachings."
+Flurry said he expected to triple or quadruple his growth as a result of this purchase.4 The facts remain that there are hundreds of WCG offshoots and splinter groups today which continue to pull in others who are very much "interested" in Herbert Armstrong's literature.

 Another excuse is "the material is already on the web, TV, radio and in sermons anyway, so we can't stop it."
 So in essence what they are saying is, "What does it matter if we have no ethics and no concern for those we disfellowshipped in mass numbers at the time of the changes, or for those who will be pulled in by this literature?
 Just let them go their way.
 We will target the youth."